ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 7. Micro SD card writer

 ## Install Windows 10 IoT Core on Raspberry Pi 2
-Windows 10 IoT Core is a version of Windows 10 designed to run on small devices, like the Raspberry Pi 2.
+Windows 10 IoT Core is a version of Windows 10 designed to run on small devices, like the Raspberry Pi 2 (RPi2).
 You can download and install the Windows IoT Core image using the micro SD card.

 1. Download a Windows 10 IoT Core image from the [Microsoft downloads page](http://ms-iot.github.io/content/en-US/Downloads.htm).
 2. Save the ISO to a local folder (e.g. C:\Development\IoTLabs).
 3. Double-click the ISO to mount it as a virtual drive.
 4. Install __Windows_10_IoT_Core_RPi2.msi__.
-This will install the _Windows IoT Core Watcher_ utility and the Raspberry Pi 2 FFU (Field Firmware Update).
+This will install the _Windows IoT Core Watcher_ utility and the RPi2 FFU (Field Firmware Update).
 5. Eject the virtual drive after the installation is complete.

 Now that the utilities and firmware (FFU) are on your development device, you can create a Windows IoT Core image on the SD card.